EthanBonsignori/reddit-clone/README.md

-A reddit clone built to learn Apollo, GraphQL, TypeOrm and more.
+Monorepo for a reddit clone app built to learn Apollo, GraphQL, TypeOrm and more.